 Some other important nutrients for healthy bones are as follows:

 1. Magnesium - It is also important for bone mineralization.
 It is believed that approximately 60% of magnesium in the body is present in bones.
 Deﬁciency of this mineral could affect bone growth.
-Magnesium inﬂuences the metabolism of minerals indirectly through its role in ATP metabolism and as a cofactor for more than 300 enzymes, and through its direct effects on bone quality by decreasing hydroxyapatite crystal size, thereby preventing larger, more perfect mineral crystals that result in brittle bone.
+Magnesium inﬂuences the metabolism of minerals indirectly through its role in ATP metabolism and as a cofactor for more than 300 enzymes, and through its direct effects on bone quality by decreasing hydroxyapatite crystal size, thereby preventing larger, more perfect mineral crystals that result in the brittle bone.

-2. Phosphorous - It is also an important bone forming nutrient as it is required for the appropriate mineralization of the skeleton.
+2. Phosphorous - It is also an important bone-forming nutrient as it is required for the appropriate mineralization of the skeleton.
 A lack of phosphorus could lead to the impairment of bone mineralization.

 3. Boron - Multiple studies have stated that boron plays a role in bone health through the formation of steroid hormones, and therefore, it may be involved in the prevention of calcium loss and bone demineralization.
-Prevention of calcium loss improve bone health and reduces the risk of developing a bone disorder.
+Prevention of calcium loss improves bone health and reduces the risk of developing a bone disorder.